The Double Standard

 The Double Standard is a 1917 American silent drama film directed by Phillips Smalley and starring Roy Stewart, Clarissa Selwynne and Joseph W. Girard.
 The film duration is 50 minutes.
 As of 2021, this film was considered lost.

 Premise

 The American Film Institute offers a plot summary based on contemporary sources.
 It contains elements of melodrama.
+It revolves around a newly elected court judge, John Fairbrother, who leads a morality crusade against the dance halls and cafés of his city.